Jungle Flowers

 Pot diameter: 17cm

-Care of Cordyline australis Magic Star
+Cordyline australis Magic Star Care

-💧 Watering
+Watering

-☀️ Light
+Light

 For 'Magic Star', light is key to its magical coloration.

-🌡️ Temperature and air
+Temperature and Air

 Humidity: It prefers higher air humidity.
-If your home is dry, the leaf tips will brown.
+If your home is dry, the leaf tips will turn brown.
 Regular misting with a sprayer or group cultivation with other plants will help.

-🌿 Fertilizing and growth
+Fertilizing and Growth

-🧽 Substrate
+Substrate

-It needs nutritious but very well-draining soil.
+It needs nutritious, but very well-draining soil.

 Composition: A mix of substrate for houseplants with an admixture of peat and perlite (for lightening).